drmartinezrabert/EcoSysEM/README.md

 | Compound 1 | Stoich. value 1.1 | Stoich. value 2.1 |  ...  | Stoich. value N.1 |
 | Compound 2 | Stoich. value 1.2 | Stoich. value 2.2 |  ...  | Stoich. value N.1 |

 Where **Stoich. value A.B** is the stoichiometric value of _Compound B_ for _Reaction A_.
 Stoichiometric values are negative for substrates (<0) and positive for products (>0).
 If a compound does not participate in a reaction, that cell is left blank.
-Each column is a specific reaction, and in the headers is written the reaction name and its abbreviation between parenthesis.
+Each column is a specific reaction, and in the headers is written the reaction name and its abbreviation in parentheses.

 · For example, biotic ammonia oxidation to nitrate by comammox bacteria (CMX): NH<sub>3</sub> + 2.0·O<sub>2</sub> → NO<sub>3</sub><sup>-</sup> + H<sub>2</sub>O + H<sup>+</sup>.